 - Learning problem-solving strategies and coming up with creative solutions for expressing your emotions without hurting others.

 Contact A Forever Recovery for Help with Anger Management or Addiction

 Learning how to control your emotions and constructively address the underlying causes of your anger is the first step to successful recovery, and anger management classes can be a pivotal part of the rehabilitation process.
 At A Forever Recovery, individuals struggling with anger management problems learn how to deal with their emotions before they bubble up out of control.
-If you or a loved one is facing a problem with anger management, call A Forever Recovery today at (877) 307-5689 to find out how group therapy can help.
+If you or a loved one is facing a problem with anger management, call A Forever Recovery today to find out how group therapy can help.